 Camping tours: Camping and other White Desert tours can be arranged through whitedeserttours.com.

-Further information: For information about visiting Egypt see the Egyptian Tourism Office website.
+Further information: See the Egyptian Tourism Office's website.

 Anne Tucker paid her own way in Egypt.